 Bukstein made another phone call later in the day but did not leave a message.
 Via text message, Bukstein was again instructed not to make contact.

 Law enforcement was later notified about the threatening and harassing communications from the Buksteins.

-Both Jay and Kimberley Bukstein are “qualified Rule 114 ADR Neutrals” for the Minnesota Supreme Court.
+Both Jay and Kimberley Bukstein are “qualified Rule 114 ADR Neutrals” for the Minnesota State Court Administrator’s Office.

-Bukstein also sent an email which falsely claimed I had met her in person and accused me of being a “cyber rapist.”
+Bukstein also sent an email that falsely claimed I had met her in person and accused me of being a “cyber rapist.”

 Bukstein connected to Evavold, Grazzini-Rucki, MacDonald, and Young